 He has been dubbed the "father of sports" at Rogersville High School in recognition of his efforts.
 On Aug.
 20, 1952, the Waynesburg newspaper published a feature article, "Fifty Year History of Greene County Sports," picturing Ross wearing his Waynesburg College baseball uniform.

 In 1927, at the age of 31, Ross married local teacher Sarah Fye (1906-1987).
 She was age 22, a Waynesburg resident, and the daughter of John L. and Hester (Mahan) Fye.

 They together produced one son, Jack Fye Minor.

 Circa 1936, Ross taught at the Waynesburg High School.
 One day, however, after overhearing that two janitors made more money than he did, he resigned to pursue more lucrative work.

-Ross got a job with the federal government, and he and Sarah moved to Washington, DC.
+Ross secured employment with the federal government, and he and Sarah moved to Washington, DC.
 During World War II, "when the submarines invaded the Atlantic, the shipping to the Canal Zone was transferred from New York to New Orleans," he said, and he was sent there to take care of the cargo from the U.S. and Panama and vicinity.

-He was in the Treasury Department in the Panama Canal Zone for five years, with the exception of about six months in Los Angeles when enemy submarines began cruising in the Gulf.
+He worked in the Treasury Department in the Panama Canal Zone for five years, with the exception of about six months in Los Angeles when enemy submarines began cruising in the Gulf.